Conflict Resolution Office

 Preventing Harassment and Discrimination

-Saint Mary's University's Policy on the Prevention and Resolution of Harassment and Discrimination has three objectives:
+Saint Mary's University's Policy on Conflict Resolution, Harassment and Discrimination has three objectives:

 - To prevent discrimination and harassment, including sexual harassment, on grounds protected by the Nova Scotia Human Rights Act